relyze-ltd/plugins/README.md

  * [examples/colors.rb](examples/colors.rb) - Simple example to show how to set the color of a models structure items, functions, blocks or instructions.

- * [examples/test_entrypoints.rb](examples/test_entrypoints.rb) - Test the various entrypoints of an Analysis plugin, including manually running the plugin, invoking the plugin via a keyboard or popup menu shortcut or via the analysis pipeline.
+ * [examples/test_entrypoints.rb](examples/test_entrypoints.rb) - Test the various entry points of an Analysis plugin, including manually running the plugin, invoking the plugin via a keyboard or popup menu shortcut or via the analysis pipeline.

  * [examples/patch_nonexec_section.rb](examples/patch_nonexec_section.rb) - Patch the Characteristics of a PE section which contains the entry point if that section is not already marked as executable.

- * [examples/unmangle_type.rb](examples/unmangle_type.rb) - Unmangle a (Microsoft, LLVM or Borland) mangled name and generate a corresponding data type for it and for example generate a poionter to this type.
+ * [examples/unmangle_type.rb](examples/unmangle_type.rb) - Unmangle a (Microsoft, LLVM or Borland) mangled name and generate a corresponding data type for it and for example generate a pointer to this type.

  * [examples/metasm_integration.rb](examples/metasm_integration.rb) - Test loading and using the Metasm library.